IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 Use the GitHub issue number and the release tag for the name of the branch.
 For example: 4734-update-v-4.8.6-to-4.9

-**Note:** the changes below must be the very last commits merged into the develop branch before it is merged into master and tagged for the release!

 Make the following changes in the release branch:

+..note:: changes must be the very last commits merged into the develop branch before it is merged into master and tagged for the release!

 1. Bump Version Numbers
 =======================

-Increment the version number to the milestone (e.g. 4.6.2) in the following two files:
+Increment the version number to the milestone (e.g. 4.6.2) in the following files:

 - pom.xml
 - dataverse-webapp/pom.xml